fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 43. Bosnia and Herzegovina
 44. Bulgaria
 45. Croatia
+    * Croatian Tales of Long Ago, https://en.wikipedia.org/wiki/Croatian_Tales_of_Long_Ago
+    * Anything by Ivana Brlic Mazuranic
+    * Anything by Ivo Andrić--a fair bit of his work has been translated into English
 46. Cyprus
 47. Czech Republic
     * To the Castle and Back by Vaclav Havel, a playwright by trade who became the first president of Czechoslovakia after communism.